Indigenous peoples in Canada: First Nations

 First Nations peoples had settled and established trade routes across what is now Canada by 500 BCE – 1,000 CE.
 Communities developed each with its own culture, customs, and character.
-In the northwest were the Athapaskan, Slavey, Dogrib, Tutchone, and Tlingit.
-Along the Pacific coast were the Tsimshian; Haida; Salish; Kwakiutl; Heiltsuk; Nootka; Nisga'a; Senakw and Gitxsan.
-In the plains were the Niisitapi; Káínawa; Tsuutʼina; and Piikáni.
-In the northern woodlands were the Nēhiyawak and Chipewyan.
-Around the Great Lakes were the Anishinaabe; Algonquin; Haudenosaunee and Wendat.
-Along the Atlantic coast were the Beothuk, Wəlastəkwewiyik, Innu, Abenaki and Mi'kmaq.
+In the northwest are the Athapaskan speaking, Slavey, Tłı̨chǫ, Tutchone, and Tlingit.
+Along the Pacific coast are the Tsimshian; Haida; Coast Salish; Kwakwakaʼwakw; Heiltsuk; Nootka; Nisga'a; Senakw and Gitxsan.
+In the Plains are the Niisitapi; Káínawa; Tsuutʼina; and Piikáni.
+In the Northern Woodlands are the Cree and Chipewyan.
+Around the Great Lakes are the Anishinaabe; Algonquin; Haudenosaunee and Wendat.
+Along the Atlantic Coast are the Wolastoqiyik, Innu, Abenaki, and Mi'kmaq and formerly the Beothuk.